 Why Does Your Organization Need CIEM?

 IBM’s X-Force Cloud Threat Landscape Report found overprivileged identities to be in 99% of the breach cases they analyzed.
-Overprivileged and unmanaged identities pose massive risk to every organization.

-When to Use CIEM?
+Examples of When to Use CIEM

 To help all this new information stick, let’s review some real world use cases.